Estuary

 Estuary provides a no-code tool that requires minimal technical skills to connect these two systems.
 Not only that, but replications are nearly instant, and all data can automatically be pulled from Google Sheets to Postgres without requiring custom SQL queries or any other connection settings, or additional scripting.

-Secondly, the connection between the two platforms requires a one-time setup, and no further tinkering is required to maintain it either.
+The connection between the two platforms requires a one-time setup, with no further tinkering needed to maintain it.
 All data is automatically synced as it comes.

-Follow our detailed tutorial below to connect your Google Sheets Data with PostgreSQL.
+Follow our 2 easy steps guide to connect your Google Sheets Data with PostgreSQL.

 Prerequisites